thijor/eeg_tutorial_erp/README.md

-# EEG tutorial ERP
+# EEG tutorial

-This repository contains an EEG tutorial on ERP decoding.
+This repository contains a tutorial on ERP decoding and EEG-BIDS.

 ## Setup